Ruzilis/rsschool-cv/cv.md

 ---
 ### Hi, My name is Ruzil (Рузиль)
-I am a junior developer.
+I am junior Front-end developer.
 I worked as a QA tester in a game development studio and have experience as a freelancer.
 I have a diverse background that intend to use for my current learning purposes.

 ### Skills and Proficiency
 - HTML5, CSS3
 - JavaScript
+- C#
 - Git, GitHub
 - DevTools
 - VS Code
 - SQL (joins, union, update, create DB)
 - Android Studio
+- Virtual Machine (VirtualBox)
 - WordPress/Drupal/Blogspot
 - AdSense
-- Unity
+- Unity (prototyping)
-- Virtual Machine (VirtualBox)
 - Blender Basics

 ### Code Example